Khanabeev/event-agency/README.md

 ## Steps required to run the project locally

 1. Download the repo on your local machine
-2. Create env file wiht `cp .env.example .env`
+2. Create env file with `cp .env.example .env`
 3. Run `docker-compose up`
 4. Open `localhost:3000`
 5. The database is seeded with 10 events.
 You can add more events by running `php artisan db:seed` in the `api`